malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 to identify a particular structure within a simulation.
 In the field of self assembly @Keys2011 describe six;

-a.
-Point matching,
+1. Point matching,
-b. shape histogram,
+2. shape histogram,
-c. shape distributions,
+3. shape distributions,
-d. harmonic descriptors,
+4. harmonic descriptors,
-e. shape context, and
+5. shape context, and
-f. lightfield descriptor.
+6. lightfield descriptor.

 To accurately describe the similarity of one structure to another many of these different descriptors can be used,